 and other legally binding requests.
 All such requests must be approved by

-Onondaga Community College legal counsel.
+the college President.
 Information obtained in this

-manner can be admissible in legal proceedings or in a College hearing.
+manner can be admissible in legal proceedings or in a college hearing.

-- Physical and Environmental Security.
-Onondaga Community College provides
+12. Physical and Environmental Security.
+OCC provides

 reasonable security measures against intrusion and damage to files.
 Information